terrillmoore/conduit-mfg/README.md

     If the version is not at least 3.3.1, **stop** -- you have to upgrade to a newer version of mLinux before you can proceed.

-### Perform the stage1 initialization
+### Connect the gateway to the jumphost

 1. Prepare a suitable SSH public key file.
 In this example, we use `conduit.pub`.

-1. **On the managment PC:** Run the script `generate-conduit-stage1` to generate the stage 1 configuration file.
+2. **On the managment PC:**

+   Run the script `generate-conduit-stage1` to generate the stage 1 configuration file.

     ```console
     cd ${SANDBOX}/ttn-multitech-cm